Anthony "Tony" Stark

 - The Friend Nobody Likes: Initially, his selfishness, arrogance and poor communication skills rubbed a lot of his teammates the wrong way, but they worked together long enough to earn each other's genuine trust and respect.
 After Civil War, depending on the author and title, he's pretty consistently tolerated at best, even by most other pro-registration heroes.
 Every time he almost salvages his reputation, he does something else to ruin it with the team again.

 - Functional Addict: Under some writers more than others.
 Just how close Stark is to diving head first into a bottle is a pretty major part of his modern characterisation in the comics.
-The MCU movies stay away from the alcoholism storyline completely, by design (it's Disney and they're aimed at kids and young people...), although they do show Tony drinking casually once in a while.
+The MCU movies stay away from the alcoholism storyline completely, by design (it's Disney and they're aimed at kids and young people... and RDJ understandably refused to go into the Demon in a Bottle storyline, mooted for Iron Man 2, as it would put him in a headspace he'd spent a very long time trying to leave), although they do show Tony drinking casually once in a while.

 - Fusion Dance: Part of Tony's resurrection after The Crossing was Franklin Richards recreating the heroes closer to what he remembered and in Tony's case, resurrecting him and fusing him with Teen Tony.